 I-House is composed of residents from around the world and from right here in Canada who are excited to live in this purpose-built community.
 They are mature and like working together - whether just to make dinner or executing large-scale events for the entire international campus community.
 Learn more about the Global Education Program in I-House.

 I-House is home to residents from Canada and around the world, who contribute to the Global Education program.

-WHO LIVES HERE: Students of all levels from Canada and around the world.
+WHO LIVES HERE: Upper year undergraduate and graduate students from Canada and around the world.
 I-House is 1/3 Canadian students and 2/3 international students from 40+ different countries (maximum 12 students per country).

 APPLYING: Residents must demonstrate their commitment to global learning and building a welcoming community at I-House.
 New residents are selected competitively based on their responses to two application questions as well as their places of origin.
 Returning residents submit a poster demonstrating their contributions and commitment to I-House vision and values.